mozman/ezdxf/docs/source/drawing/recover.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If files contain binary data which can not be decoded by the document encoding,
-it is maybe the best to ignore this files, this works in normal and recover
+it is maybe the best to ignore these files, this works in normal and recover
 mode:

 .. code-block:: Python